Doctors across India protest rape and murder of medic in Kolkata

 India court overrules early release of 11 men in Bilkis Bano gang rape case

-The 31-year-old trainee doctor was found dead inside the RG Kar Medical College and Hospital in Kolkata on Friday.
-Her body was found inside the hospital.
+The body of the 31-year-old trainee doctor was found dead inside the RG Kar Medical College and Hospital in Kolkata on Friday.
 An autopsy showed she was raped before being killed.

 A police volunteer was subsequently arrested in connection with the crime.

 Protests spread to other parts of India on Tuesday, with more than 8,000 government doctors in the western Maharashtra state, home to the financial capital of Mumbai, halting work in all hospital departments except emergency services, local media reports said.